MrVasquez96/Futek-UsbSens3/Readme.md

   * **Requirement:** **Python 3.10** (or a compatible version).
   * **Notes:** This script is developed and tested against Python 3.10.
 While other Python 3 versions might work, this version is recommended for full compatibility.
+* Can be installed directly via the windows store.
 -----

 #### **2. Python Packages**